Skoda Karoq SUV - Practicality & boot space

 Thanks to the Karoq's elevated ride height and tall roofline, it’s easier for passengers to get in and out than a low-slung hatchback or gigantic 4x4.
 Once inside, a typical young family will find plenty of space front and rear.
 In the front there’s plenty of headroom and shoulder room and the driver’s seat and steering wheel offer lots of adjustment.
 Most rear-seat passengers will be comfortable, too, although the tallest may find their knees brushing the front seatbacks.

-In the SE trim Karoq without VarioFlex, the boot measures 521 litres, making it larger than the Ateca (510 litres), Renault Kadjar (472 litres) and Nissan Qashqai (430 litres), while almost identical to the Peugeot 3008.
+In the SE Drive trim Karoq without VarioFlex, the boot measures 521 litres, making it larger than the Ateca (510 litres) and Renault Kadjar (472 litres), while almost identical to the Peugeot 3008.
 When VarioFlex is fitted, the luggage space can be adjusted from 479 to 588 litres – as long as your backseat passengers don’t mind.

-Despite being relatively small, the Karoq should make an adept tow car.
-Even the 1.0-litre petrol can tow a 1,500kg braked trailer, bringing many caravans into reach.
-The 1.5-litre TSI and 1.6-litre TDI can handle 1,700kg, while the top 2.0-litre diesel with four-wheel drive can haul up to 2,100kg.
+Despite being relatively small, the Karoq should make a good tow car; even the 1.0-litre petrol can tow a 1,400kg braked trailer, bringing many caravans into reach.
+The 1.5-litre TSI can handle 1,700kg, while the top 2.0-litre diesel with four-wheel drive can haul up to 2,100kg.